lumada-design/hv-uikit-react/.github/CONTRIBUTING.md

 # Contribution guidelines

 We welcome contributions to our project.
+You can help us fixing bugs or submit any new ideas, as [pull requests](#submitting-a-pull-request) or as [GitHub issues](#submitting-an-issue).

 Here are a few guidelines that will help you along the way:

 - [Getting started](#getting-started)
 - [Question or problem?](#question-or-problem)